Anthocleista

-Anthocleista is a genus of tree- and shrub-like tropical plants in the gentian family, tribe Potalieae, subtribe Potaliinae.
-There are about 50 species in the genus, native mainly to tropical Africa, including Madagascar and the Mascarene Islands.
+Anthocleista is a genus of tree- and shrub-like tropical plants in the subtribe Potaliinae in the Gentian family.
+There are between 14 and 16 species in the genus, native mainly to tropical Africa, including Madagascar and the Mascarene Islands.
 Anthocleista was once placed in the family Loganiaceae, but more recent molecular, morphological, and phytochemical evidence has placed the group well within the Gentianaceae.